Here it is: our own practical guide on how to start a collaboration with a software development company and make the most of it!

 Next up: the business proposal.
 This step is also carried out by the sales specialist.
-Ideally, your new software provider will present you will the timeline, budget and resources allocated to your project, and both of you will settle on a project methodology (e.g. Waterfall or Agile) in a discussion that will ensure you have a thorough understanding of how the project will be carried out and what internal resources you will need to mobilise – which will allow for smoother planning and elaboration of costs estimates.
+Ideally, your new software provider will present you the timeline, budget and resources allocated to your project.
+In addition to this, both of you will settle on a project methodology (e.g. Waterfall or Agile) in a discussion that will ensure you have a thorough understanding of how the project will be carried out.
+You also need to establish what internal resources you need to mobilise – which will allow for smoother planning and elaboration of costs estimates.

 Once the business proposal has been agreed upon, your procurement specialist negotiates the terms of the contract and the proposal itself.
 What follows is the contract sign-off.